5sensprod/p13_bank_additionnal_backend/README.md

 ## Populated Database Data

-Once you run the `populate-db` script, you should have **two users and tree accounts and some transactions by user** in your database:
+Once you run the `populate-db-extra` script, you should have **two users and tree accounts and some transactions by user** in your database:

 ### Tony Stark